dscolby/CausalELM.jl/docs/src/index.md

     flexibility for a simpler API, all of CausalELM's functionality can be used with just four lines of code.
 *   As part of this design principle, CausalELM's estimators handle all of the work in finding the best number of neurons during estimation.
-They create folds or rolling rolling for time series data and use an extreme learning machine interpolator to find the best number of neurons.
+They use a simple log heuristic for determining the number of neurons to use and automatically select the best ridge penalty via generalized cross validation.
 *   CausalELM's validate method, which is specific to each estimator, allows you to validate or test the sentitivity of an estimator to possible violations of identifying assumptions.
 *   Unlike packages that do not allow you to estimate p-values and standard errors, use